open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 The grouping usually happens through some sort of "In-Reply-To:" meta information or an explicit *conversation ID* (sometimes called *correlation ID*).
 Sometimes a conversation can span multiple message destinations (e.g. initiated via a topic, continued on a temporary one-to-one queue).

-### Temporary destinations
+### Temporary and anonymous destinations

 Some messaging systems support the concept of *temporary destination* (often only temporary queues) that are established just for a particular set of communication partners (often one to one) or conversation.
-Often such destinations are unnamed or have an auto-generated name.
+Often such destinations are also  *anonymous* - unnamed or have an auto-generated name.

 ## Conventions